-Another cheap eat in Iceland are their famous hot dogs!
+Another cheap eat in Iceland is their famous hot dogs!
 And trust me, you’ll eat a lot of hot dogs there!
-There are hot dog stands and carts pretty much everywhere in Reykjavik, at every gas station around the country, and other small shops.
+There are hot dog stands and carts pretty much everywhere in Reykjavik, at every gas station around the country, and at other small shops.

 Tap water is drinkable, and everyone in the country drinks from the tap.
-I remember going to the supermarket and asking a local lady for help to translate the label to two water bottles (making sure I wasn’t getting the gassed one).
+I remember going to the supermarket and asking a local lady for help to translate the label on two water bottles (making sure I wasn’t getting the gassed one).

-Only one day during summer I had to wear several layers, head cover, and gloves.
+Only one day during the summer I had to wear several layers, head cover, and gloves.
 It was a hike in Hornbjarg, which is the northernmost part of Iceland and receives Arctic gusts on a regular basis. (it’s less than 10km from the Arctic Circle!)

-Naturally, during winter you’ll need a few thicker layers during the day and night, especially good waterproof and windproof outerwear, thermals, head cover, gloves, and scarves.
+Naturally, during winter, you’ll need a few thicker layers during the day and night, especially good waterproof and windproof outerwear, thermals, head cover, gloves, and scarves.

 Internet connection (3G and 4G) is not covered well in remote areas (especially in the interior and outside the Ring Road areas) but is usually very good in all towns and villages in Iceland.

 I got a Siminn SIM card at the airport for 2,249 ISK (about $19) with 1GB of internet.
-It worked almost everywhere, except when I went to remote areas like Maelifellsandur.
+It worked almost everywhere except when I went to remote areas like Maelifellsandur.